hardisgroupcom/vscode-sfdx-hardis/README.md

 Salesforce DX is great, but there are so many base commands and so many useful plugins that it's easy to get lost.

 VsCode SFDX-Hardis aims to simplify the use of Salesforce DX with an intuitive UI and ready to use pre-integrated commands.

+You can also use it to [setup and use a complete CI/CD pipeline](https://sfdx-hardis.cloudity.com/salesforce-ci-cd-home/) for your Salesforce project.

 _Graciously provided by [**Cloudity**](https://cloudity.com/), and based on sfdx plugin [sfdx-hardis](https://hardisgroupcom.github.io/sfdx-hardis/)_